rertzer/ft_cybersecurity_projects/rainfall/binary_protections.md

 - Code segment randomization require that the code is compiled as position-independent code (PIE).
 - This make it harder for an attacker to predict their target addresses.
 - Each run of the program has a different memory layout.
-- The shift lenght is a random multiple of the page size (typically 4 kb).
+- The default Linux kernel ASLR shifts values with a random multiple of the page size (typically 4 kb).

 ## `randomize_va_space`